Central Asians in the United Kingdom

 Central Asians in the United Kingdom are Central Asians living in the United Kingdom.
-They have been present in the country since the 21st century and primarily originate from the countries Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+They have been present in the country since the 21st century and primarily originate from the countries Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.

 Population history

-The UK Government considers the Central Asian sovereign states to be Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+The UK Government considers the Central Asian sovereign states to be Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
 According to United Nations population estimates conducted in 2015, there are over 10,000 Central Asian people residing in the United Kingdom.
 In 2001, Nooralhaq Nasimi founded the Afghanistan and Central Asian Association (ACAA) in London, which seeks to specifically help Afghan, as well as Central Asian refugees settle in the UK.

 2021 Census

 The figures below represent data collected for the 2021 United Kingdom census with the country as a reported birthplace recorded (i.e. does not include British born people of Central Asian origin).
 The census in Scotland was delayed for a year and took place in 2022.